San Diego Diagnostic Service - Why A Diagnostic Charge?

 • Check databases for recalls and/or technical service bulletins, etc.

 • Visual inspection of suspected areas on the vehicle.

 • Wiggle tests (of electrical connections).

-• Connect scanner to obtain codes and inspect real time data stream.
+• Connect the scanner to obtain codes and inspect real-time data stream.

-• Perform electrical and/or mechanical tests of suspect component including lab scope patterns.
+• Perform electrical and/or mechanical tests of the suspected components including lab scope patterns.

 • Research information on the problem indicated from places like Alldata, Mitchell, OEM Websites and the International Automotive Technicians Network database.

 • Possibly perform a cooling system pressure test.

 • Possibly perform a smoke test.

 • Possibly perform fuel pressure, quantity and quality tests.